AdrienHeisch/Sokoban/README.md

 # Sokoban
-A generic but easy to mod sokoban.
+A generic sokoban game with modding support.

 See [your language].readme.txt for help about adding features.